eedalong/dl_demosaic/README.md

 * depthwise + point-wise cnn(=1x1 conv.)
 * spatial/cross-channel correlation
 * before or after 1x1 conv
-* is relu needed between depthwise and pointwise ?
+* BN+relu are needed between depthwise and pointwise.
-  * xception uses relu between them.
-  * depthwise seperable conv doesn't use relu

 ## use dropout in convnet

 ## using LBCNN